 In January of 2012, my friend Sharissa and I left Buffalo and traveled to Los Angeles.
-I had the opportunity of a lifetime to attend the Renal Teen Prom, which is sponsored by the Renal Support Network (RSN) for patients aged 14 to 24.
+I had the opportunity of a lifetime to attend RSN’s Renal Teen Prom for young people who have kidney disease and are aged 14 to 24.
 At this prom, those who have just been diagnosed, those who are on dialysis, and those who have received a transplant can feel like they belong for once.
 The prom gives kids like me the chance to get dressed up just as they would for their high school prom, to forget for a little while about the many difficulties they face or the problems of adhering to a dialysis schedule, to be normal for one night, and to celebrate life.

 It can be hard for those of us with kidney disease to make friends; sometimes we have a hard time socializing because of our dialysis schedule or because we’re a little bit shy.
 At the Renal Teen Prom, we can interact with other patients.
 I was able to show people that even though I’m on dialysis and no longer a teen, I love people and parties.

 I had an awesome experience!
 For the first time in my life, I could have a good time with people like me.
 I felt as if I didn’t have a care in the world, that I’m not alone in my battle against kidney disease.
 My dancing skills made people notice me, and many of the girls on the dance floor ended up dancing and talking with me.
 I was even followed by a videographer!
 It made me feel special to get noticed for something other than kidney disease.